 - Preparation and implementation of a Stakeholder Engagement Plan (SEP) prior to and during the construction phase. - Preparation and implementation of a Community Health, Safety and Security Plan (CHSSP) prior to and during the construction phase. - The SEP and CHSSP should include a Grievance Mechanism that enables stakeholders to report resolve incidents. - Where possible, the proponent should make it a requirement for contractors to implement a 'locals first' policy for construction jobs, specifically for semi and low-skilled job categories. - The proponent should consider the option of establishing a Monitoring Committee (MC) for the construction phase that representatives from local landowners, farming associations, and the local municipality.
-This MC should be established prior to commencement of the construction phase and form part of the SEP.

-- The proponent and contractor should develop a Code of Conduct (CoC) for construction workers.
+This MC should be established prior to commencement of the construction phase and form part of the SEP. - The proponent and contractor should develop a Code of Conduct (CoC) for construction workers.
 The code should identify which types of behaviour and activities are not acceptable.
 Construction workers in breach of the code should be subject to appropriate disciplinary action and/or dismissed.
 All dismissals must comply with the South African labour legislation.
 The CoC should be signed by the proponent and the contractors before the contractors move onto site.
 The CoC should form part of the CHSSP. - The proponent and the contractor should implement an HIV/AIDS, COVID-19 and Tuberculosis (TB) awareness programme for all construction workers at the outset of the construction phase.
-The programmes should form part of the CHSSP. - The contractor should provide transport for workers to and from the site on a daily basis.
-This will enable the contactor to effectively manage and monitor the movement of construction workers on and off the site. - The contractor must ensure that all construction workers from outside the area are transported back to their place of residence within 2 days for their contract coming to an end. - No construction workers, with the exception of security personnel, should be permitted to stay overnight on the site.

-Impacts on family and community relations that may, in some cases, persist for a long period of time.
-Also, in cases where unplanned / unwanted pregnancies occur or members of the community are infected by an STD, specifically HIV and or AIDS, the impacts may be permanent and have long term to permanent residual/cumulative impacts on the affected individuals and/or their families and the community.
+The programmes should form part of the CHSSP.

+enable the cc and off the si The contractor back to their The contractor should provide transport for workers to and from the site on a daily basis.
+This will enable the contactor to effectively manage and monitor the movement of construction workers on and off the site.
+The contractor must ensure that all construction workers from outside the area are transported back to their place of residence within 2 days for their contract coming to an end.
+No construction workers, with the exception of security personnel, should be permitted to stay over- Residual impact AIDS, the impacts may be permanent and have long term to permanent residual/cumulative impacts on the affected individuals and/or their families and the community.